Skip to content

 Constraints

-In addition to declaring the arguments themselves, RSL also allows you to declare constraints on those arguments, such as what kinds of values are valid.
+In addition to declaring the arguments themselves, Rad also allows you to declare constraints on those arguments, such as what kinds of values are valid.

-By doing this in the args block, RSL can use this information to validate input for you, and automatically include in the information in your script's usage string.
+By doing this in the args block, Rad can use this information to validate input for you, and automatically include in the information in your script's usage string.

 1. The specific error and constraint that was violated.